Trade Microsoft Stock

 How to Trade Microsoft Stocks?

 Following several years of stagnation, the tech giant’s stock really started to take off in 2013 and has gone from strength to strength since then.
-In the 5 years that followed, Microsoft shares have almost quadrupled in value, and with the positive developments that surround the company, it is likely that the stock price will rise further.
-As of September 2018, Microsoft stocks trade on the NASDAQ at around $115.61 a share under the ticker MSFT.
+In the 5 years that followed, Microsoft stocks have almost quadrupled in value, and with the positive developments that surround the company, it is likely that the stock price will rise further.
+As of September 2018, Microsoft stocks trade on the US Tech 100 at around $115.61 a stock under the ticker MSFT.

-Besides the positive long-term outlook, certain factors affect the share prices short-term fluctuations, and which are important to note if you are a short-to-medium-term trader of Microsoft stock:
+Besides the positive long-term outlook, certain factors affect the stock prices short-term fluctuations, and which are important to note if you are a short-to-medium-term trader of Microsoft stock:

 - Competitor Performance